kyllew/kuisser/public/Domain 1 Questions.md

 		5. Reduces the gap between training and production performance Other options are incorrect because:
 		- A: Reducing training data would likely worsen the problem
-		- B: Adding hyperparameters doesn't address generalization
+		- B: While cross-validation is useful for model evaluation, it doesn't directly address the fundamental issue of limited training data diversity needed for production scenarios
 		- D: Increasing training time alone doesn't improve generalization Resource URL: https://docs.aws.amazon.com/machine-learning/latest/dg/model-fit-underfitting-vs-overfitting.html

 Q103
-An AI engineer involved in project to predict the classification of flowers based on petal length, petal width, sepal length, and sepal width.
+A data scientist is working on a solution to categorize flower species using measurements of petal length, petal width, sepal length, and sepal width.
-Which algorithm meets these requirements?
+Which algorithm is most appropriate for this requirement?
 Options:
 A. K-nearest neighbors (k-NN)
 B. K-mean
-C. Autoregressive Integrated Moving Average (ARIMA)
+C. Principal Component Analysis (PCA)
 D. Linear regression

 Correct Answer: